brian-cooney/CV/README.md

 ### Leeds University Business School (Sept 2007)
 #### MA Marketing & Advertising (2:1)

-- **Modules included**: Digital Marketing, Marketing Communications, Consumer Behavior, PR & Corporate Communications, Marketing Research
+- **Core Subjects**: Digital Marketing, Marketing Communications, Consumer Behavior, PR & Corporate Communications and Marketing Research
 - My dissertation aimed at understanding the importance of trust and credibility in the not-for-profit fundraising sector.

 ### St. Xavier's College (2004 - 2007)
-#### Bachelors in Mass Media (2:1)
+#### Bachelors in Mass Media - Advertising Major (2:1)

-- Majored in Advertising
-- **Modules included:** Documentary Filmmaking, Photography, Psychology, Fundamentals of Design, Media Buying, Journalism
+- **Core Subjects:** Documentary Filmmaking, Photography, Psychology, Fundamentals of Design, Media Buying, Advertising and Journalism
 - 50% of my degree was based on project work which exposed me to various fields such as advertising, filmmaking, film photography, graphic design, social work and much more.

 #### Any other qualifications